 It was true.
 The people along the wall were stopping all the children from getting too close to the road.
 They had my back.

 It takes a village.

-Nothing could be truer of my Bahamian friends of any color.
+Nothing could be truer than my Bahamian friends of any colour.
 My Island is a wonderful village filled with people who’ve got your back.
 The world needs more places like that.

 Finding a Son

 Soon after moving to Freeport, we met a Mother and son.

 The boy was a natural talent on the tennis court and just sweet.
 His Mom was raising him right and wholly devoted to her boy.
 He trained every day.

 But what he needed was a break so that’s what we gave him; he did the rest.

 He went to a tennis academy in Florida for the remainder of High School and then onto University on a Tennis Scholarship.